VidsHub/qr-code-component/README.md

 ## Acknowledgments

-I used Google extensively to leran more about positioning elements using css.
+I used Google extensively to learn more about positioning elements using css.